Python-SIP/sip/sphinx/installation.rst

 - a configuration item is a single line containing a name/value pair separated by ``=``

-- values may be extended to lines immediately following if they are indented by at least one space

 - a value may include another value by embedding the name of that value surrounded by ``%(`` and ``)``